 Risk: One Option Trader's Opinion

 When it comes to trades with unlimited risk, my stance is that the vast majority of traders should avoid them.
-The basic reasoning is that such positions require careful risk-management and I’m concerned that newer traders -- not yet aware of the importance of developing good risk-management skills -- will be tempted to adopt these strategies before understanding just how much money can be lost.
+The basic reasoning is that such positions require careful risk-management and we're concerned that newer traders -- not yet aware of the importance of developing good risk-management skills -- will be tempted to adopt these strategies before understanding just how much money can be lost.
 Skilled risk management is a necessary skill for any trader.

 Each of us must decide which option strategies are suitable for our personal trading and which pass our tolerance for risk.
 To have enough information to make such a decision, strategies must be understood and practiced.
 That presents a significant problem for those who are in a hurry to get started.
 Newer traders may not want to be bothered with using a paper-trading account and decide to trade with real money — and real risk.
-For that reason, I deem it best to avoid any mention of strategies with too much risk.
+For that reason, avoid any mention of strategies with too much risk.

 Most investors feel secure when owning stock and many believe that options trading is for people who love great risk.
 This is simply not the case.
 Options are easily used to reduce risk.
 Here is one simple case in point: